 15% more sales after remodeling one node in the supply chain

 This one goes the other edge in the complexity of changes in the process after journey mapping.
 Client 2 produces heavy machinery for farmers.
 He found out that one of the pain points for them to upsell more was the bureaucracy of field representatives.
 The farmers wanted to buy from their upsell strategies.
 Those products were directly related to more productivity and more profit.

 But the pain point was that the representatives were slow in crucial activities of the chain: purchase and delivery processes.
 The purchase and delivery used to depend on much manual work involving taking the machine to a different facility to receive the software upgrade.

 As an output of the journey mapping, entirely new software is now working and replaced the many old ones.
 This new system allows the farmers to buy the upgrades way faster than before, just like in e-commerce.
-The delivery happens at the same time they buy, counting the machine is connected to the internet.

 The light start

 As the examples above show, mapping the journey of your user is an exciting way to start using design thinking methodologies in your company.
 After mapping the journey, many other tools may come like: workshops, more research, data analysis, prototyping, drawing screens, etc.